 Nutritional value

-Difference between potato colors
+The difference between potato colors

-Carotenoids are yellow and orange pigments that are a source of vitamin A, boost the immune system, are good for the eyes, and prevent Lou Gehrig's disease (ALS).
+Carotenoids are yellow and orange pigments that are a source of vitamin A, boost the immune system, are good for the eyes, and help prevent Lou Gehrig's disease (ALS).
 The most common carotenoids are beta-carotene, lutein, zeaxanthin, and lycopene.

 Purple sweet potatoes are good for the eyes.
 Photo: Greendna

 If you have good eyesight, sweet potatoes are a good choice due to their high vitamin A content.
 One orange-fleshed sweet potato provides 730% of your daily vitamin A requirement, which can prevent dry eyes, night blindness, and reduce the risk of eye infections.
-Purple-fleshed sweet potatoes contain an anthocyanin that can keep your eyes healthy.
+Purple-fleshed sweet potatoes contain an anthocyanin that can help keep your eyes healthy.

 Source